acmutd/education-workshops/snapchat/conclusion.md

 ![Congrats](https://media.giphy.com/media/xT0xezQGU5xCDJuCPe/giphy.gif)

-You've now learned how to create a Snapchhat filter using snapchat Lens!
+You've now learned how to create a Snapchat filter using Snapchat Lens Studio!

 You can always come to TrackIT to get access to the material.